CullenLYe/project01_shell/README.md

 TNPG: The Three Musketeers

 ### Features:
+- Shell prompt shows your current directory.
 - Forks and executes commands.
+   - Specifically accounts for "exit", cd, redirection, and piping.
 - Parses multiple commands on one line, using ";".
 - Redirection with >, <, >>.
 - Piping with |.